The nuns are readers, Readrrr. Avid, tireless, stay-up-all-night-by-the-holy-pillar-candle ravenous readers.

 The Lake Child Little-novitiate Center is housed in the Lake Child Lavender Academy so that our youngsters can move right into their playful-yet-formal education from their early beginnings program.
 It should be noted that in addition to running the LCLC, we also run the LA (the Lav Acad).

 Sistrrr Scout teaches science and math subjects and courses, except when we do the unit on “The Science of Shakespeare”– that unit is co-taught by S. Scout and S. Grin (I just watch and applaud), and it focuses phenomenologically on the loose and looser links between language and science.
-Sistrrr Scout also teaches all courses in industrial arts and anything related to technology, mechanics… and, well, anything practical or diagnostic.
-She is also the current sponsor of the center/academy (there is only one wealthy nun I know, and that is Sistrrr Scout– she runs a nearby military abbey after being transferred from the Sistrrrs of Mercy, which she could not manage.
+Sistrrr Scout also teaches all courses in industrial arts and anything related to strategic planning… and, well, anything diagnostic.
+She is also the current sponsor of the center/academy (there is only one wealthy nun I know, and that is Sistrrr Scout)– she now runs a nearby military abbey after being transferred from the Sistrrrs of Mercy, which she could not manage.

 Onto Sistrrr Grin: in addition to her full-time job as Head of Games at LCLC, she teaches LGBTQ+Nun literature courses with me and runs the Lavender Academy Nun Pride Center because that is her favorite subject: nun pride.
 She is very proud of how orthodox and conventional she is… oh, and her favorite phrase is “wink wink.”
 Independently, Sistrrr Grin also teaches courses in the art of French cooking (with holy wine), as well as baking and pastry classes.
 I teach all writing courses, and oversee the training of Grin because I was charged with being her teacher.
 I’m not keen on power imbalances, so I say we’re more like co-teachers.
 These days, Grin and Grim teach courses together.
 Every so often, though, I have to put Grin in her place and remind her who’s the boss (Readrrr, look up to the heavens!).